prpole/dissertation/chapter2/main.md

 in order to survive under greatly changed conditions."[Qtd. in
-@wrangham_catching_2009 10] The uniquely human strategies for survival, which in the eyes of the evolutionist (professional or amateur) are coextensive with the defining human character, are contingent on the degree of technological adaptation in response to a changing environment.
+@wrangham_catching_2009 10] The uniquely human strategies for survival, which in the eyes of the evolutionist (professional or amateur) are coextensive with a defining human character, are contingent on the degree of technological adaptation in response to a changing environment.

 But technology's role in this story is hardly that of an uncomplicated savior.
-London goes beyond a purely salutary view of the technological human, beyond an account in which the human as an intelligent mind fills the gaps of the human as an organism.
+London goes beyond a purely salutary view of technological humanity, beyond an account in which the human as an intelligent mind fills the gaps of the human as an organism.
 The fragility of the tobacco-beard, which shatters under the least pressure, is symbolic of humanity's over-reliance on technology for